cogip/simulation/docs/install.md

 Linux only.

-Tested on Ubuntu 20.04.
+Tested on Ubuntu 22.04 (with Xorg instead of Wayland for proper display of the Monitor).
-The firmware compiled in native mode is not compatible with Ubuntu 20.10+.

-Any Linux distribution with Python 3.8+ properly installed should be compatible.
+Any Linux distribution with Python 3.10+ properly installed should be compatible.

 ## Git LFS